OpenDrift/opendrift/docker/README.md

 an updated version for you.

 ### Usage
+We will show usage examples for the base container, and you can change the name if you desire to use a different container or version (the tag).
 Likely you will want to interact with the software, and you can do this via an interactive (i) terminal (t) session:

 ```bash